Introduction

 Required Forms and Documentation

-- Form FS03: This form must be filled out to either appoint a new responsible manager as a key person or to vary the licensee’s AFSL to remove the key person condition once a suitable replacement has been appointed.
-This form must be submitted within 5 business days of the key person’s departure.
+- Variation Application: To appoint a new responsible manager as a key person or to vary your Australian Financial Services Licence to remove the key person condition, you must lodge a variation application.
+This must be submitted within 5 business days of the key person’s departure and supersedes the former Form FS03.

-Timely completion and submission of these forms within the specified time frames are crucial to avoid potential penalties and ensure that the licensee remains compliant with ASIC regulations.
+Timely completion of these online transactions is crucial to avoid potential penalties and ensure the licensee remains compliant with ASIC regulations.

 Impact on the AFSL Business